About Us

 CO-OWNERS

-Cord Whitaker is the co-owner of Sagely, an author, and a scholar of the history of race.
+• Cord Whitaker is the co-owner of Sagely.
 He has published in numerous venues and has been cited by NPR, the New York Times, Slate, and the History Channel.
-He is an associate professor of English at Wellesley College, the author of Black Metaphors: How Modern Racism Emerged from Medieval Race-Thinking, and Chair of the Presidential Commission on Ethnicity, Race, and Equity at Wellesley.
+He is also an associate professor of English at Wellesley College, author of Black Metaphors: How Modern Racism Emerged from Medieval Race-Thinking, and former Chair of the Presidential Commission on Ethnicity, Race, and Equity at Wellesley.
+Cord also serves on the board of the Life Worth Living program at Yale University.

-At Sagely, Cord blends his pedagogical expertise, systemic visioning, and narrative analysis skills to foster inclusion and promote lasting culture change.
-As a coach and consultant, he has a special passion for helping leaders of color bring their full experience to their work in a way that avoids burnout and benefits the whole community.
-He supports inclusive leaders in a variety of roles by envisioning a new way of engaging that moves beyond traditional expectations of what has to be.
-He and Lesley write together about their work at Diversity Differently.
+At Sagely, Cord blends his pedagogical expertise, systemic visioning, and narrative analysis skills to promote lasting culture change.
+As a coach and consultant, he supports inclusive leaders in a variety of roles by envisioning a new way of engaging that moves beyond traditional expectations.

 FACILITATORS

-Robyn Smith is a licensed clinical social worker and therapist.
+• Robyn Smith is a licensed clinical social worker, facilitator, and therapist.
 They hold a B.A. in Film Studies from the University of Pittsburgh, and a Masters of Social Work from the University of Pennsylvania.
-Robyn completed the three-year intensive training program in Gestalt Therapy from the Gestalt Therapy Institute of Philadelphia.
-Their areas of clinical expertise include trauma, neurodiversity, anxiety, emerging identity, attachment, and loss.
+Robyn also completed the three-year intensive training at the Gestalt Therapy Institute of Philadelphia.

 Alex uses systems thinking, restorative justice, and peace-building approaches to foster connection and healing.
-As an International Peace Fellow sponsored by the Rotary Foundation at the University of North Carolina, she has designed, developed, and evaluated museum interventions in Australia, the United Kingdom, and the United States.
-She has also spoken internationally on the value of self-reflection and self-healing as a practice of inclusive leadership.
+As an International Peace Fellow sponsored by the Rotary Foundation at the University of North Carolina, she designed, developed, and evaluated museum interventions in Australia, the United Kingdom, and the United States.
+She has also spoken internationally on the value of self-reflection and self-healing as a practice of inclusive leadership and teaching conflict transformation.
+To learn more, listen to her podcast interview here.

 ADVISORS

-Burgandy Holiday serves as a senior advisor for Sagely.
-She holds degrees in social work and psychology and has helped multiple organizations promote social, cultural, and organizational change.
-Burgandy engages clients through community building and gentle activism, focusing on race and identity-based healing and reconciliation.
+• Burgandy Holiday holds degrees in social work and psychology and has helped multiple organizations promote social, cultural, and organizational change.
+She engages clients through community building and gentle activism, focusing on race, religion, and identity-based healing and reconciliation.